tophr/lifelinetheatre/README.md

 - Contact Form 7 support.
 - [Child Theme](https://github.com/holger1411/understrap-child) ready.
 - Translation ready.

-## Starter Theme + HTML Framework = WordPress Theme Framework

-The _s theme is a good starting point to develop a WordPress theme.
-But it is “just” a raw starter theme.
-That means it outputs all the WordPress stuff correctly but without any layout or design.
-Why not add a well known and supported layout framework to have a solid, clean and responsive foundation?
-That’s where Bootstrap comes in.

-## How to Use the Built-In Widget Slider

-The front-page slider is widget driven.
-Simply add more than one widget to widget position “Hero”.
-- Click on Appearance → Widgets.
-- Add two, or more, widgets of any kind to widget area “Hero”.
-- That’s it.

 ## Page Templates
 UnderStrap includes several different page template files: (1) blank template, (2) empty template, and (3) full width template.